5 Science-Backed Tips for Better Sleep

 Tip #5: Stick to a Sleep Schedule

-Our bodies are naturally wired to sync with the sun.
-Having an irregular sleep schedule can throw off your internal clock and negatively impact your sleep quality.
-Try to go to bed and wake up at the same time every day—even on weekends.
-Staying consistent helps train your body to sleep better and can prepare your body to naturally awake without the need for an alarm clock.
+Regardless of what time you go to sleep, try to go to bed and wake up at the same time every day—even on weekends.
+Staying consistent helps train your body to sleep better and can prepare your body to naturally wake up without the need for an alarm clock.

 Sleep plays a critical role in maintaining your heart health, cognitive function, and metabolic balance, all of which are key factors in expanding healthspan.
 If enhancing your overall health and extending your lifespan are priorities for you, start by making quality and regular sleep a non-negotiable part of your routine.